About Me

 I try to build in public in a simple way.
 My GitHub, projects, and blog are where I share the work in progress, not only the tidy ending.
 I would rather someone see what I tried than pretend I never had a wrong turn.

 On a personal level, I stay curious about how systems fail.
 I have spent hours debugging something small because I needed to know why.
 I still sketch ideas on paper before I touch a terminal when the problem feels fuzzy.
-I want to understand what is happening under the hood, not just the surface.
+Outside of code, I try to keep a consistent training routine; it is its own kind of discipline, and honestly a good reset after a long debugging session.

 I do not have everything figured out.
-I am still learning, still building, still trying to get better at the parts that matter in production.
-If you care about DevOps, systems, infrastructure, or how things run when they leave the laptop, I would love to hear from you.
+I am still learning, still building, still trying to get better at the parts that matter once code leaves the laptop.
+If you care about distributed systems, platform engineering, data infrastructure, ML systems, or Linux, I would love to hear from you.